-ZACH creates intimate theatre experiences that ignite the imagination, inspire the spirit, and engage the community.
+ZACH creates exceptional theatre experiences that inspire and engage the Austin community.

 Each year, ZACH serves nearly 115,000 Central Texans – 50,000 of which are children and youth who participate in our education and outreach programs, as well as exciting camps and classes.
 ZACH productions span a dynamic range of programming that includes both professional Mainstage plays and musicals, and Theatre for Families.
 ZACH incubates original work, cultivating, commissioning, developing and producing new plays and musicals by playwrights and composers from Central Texas as well as internationally-acclaimed artists.
 Producing Artistic Director Dave Steakley is committed to selecting work that is both timely and relevant to Central Texas audiences, re-envisioning ZACH productions in a way that creates meaningful, inclusive dialogues in our community.
 ZACH’s commitment to artistic excellence and contributions to the theatre field have been recognized by the National Endowment for the Arts, The Shubert Foundation, The New York Times, as well as numerous theatrical awards.